 Community, systems, and societal acceptance and appreciation of consumers —including protecting their rights and eliminating discrimination and stigma—are crucial in achieving recovery.
 Self-acceptance and regaining belief in one’s self are particularly vital.
 Respect ensures the inclusion and full participation of consumers in all aspects of their lives.

-- At RAW: Respect for self and others is an indispensable principle of recovery and a requirement for all within our community – from the clientele, to direct services staff, to Admissions and Marketing.
-We recognize that trauma and negative social impact are often incurred incrementally, unintentionally, and preventably.
+- At Avenues: Respect for self and others is an indispensable principle of recovery and a requirement for all within our community – from the clientele, to direct services staff, to Admissions and Marketing.
+We recognize that trauma and negative social impact are often incurred incrementally and unintentionally.
 For this reason we strive to model and enforce healthy boundaries, recovery-positive language, preservation of dignity, self-determination, and safety.

 Consumers have a personal responsibility for their own self-care and journeys of recovery.
 Taking steps towards their goals may require great courage.
 Consumers must strive to understand and give meaning to their experiences and identify coping strategies and healing processes to promote their own wellness.

-- At RAW: Our staff and volunteers are held to a high standard of self care in order to limit potential harm to self and others.
+- At Avenues: Our staff and volunteers are held to a high standard of self-care in order to limit potential harm to self and others.
 The incidence of ‘burnout’ and recovery regression, as well as collateral damage to vulnerable parties, remains high in our field; reasons for this phenomenon are diverse, but standards of behavior in and out of our work lives ought not be.
-Integrity of each RAW community member’s recovery and/or wellness is a topic we confront unapologetically when issues are identified.
+Integrity of each Avenues community member’s recovery and/or wellness is a topic we confront unapologetically when issues are identified.

-- AT RAW: We comply fully with the expectations of licensing bodies and state requirements to which our staff and organization are subject, as well as best practices for our service types to which we are not legally bound.
+- At Avenues: We comply fully with the expectations of licensing bodies and state requirements to which our staff and organization are subject, as well as best practices for our service types to which we are not legally bound.

 Recovery provides the essential and motivating message of a better future— that people can and do overcome the barriers and obstacles that confront them.
 Hope is internalized; but can be fostered by peers, families, friends, providers, and others.
 Hope is the catalyst of the recovery process.